tin2003tin/tagfilterDB/README.md

 - The system is built for **multi-client** server-side operations, where multiple clients can concurrently query and update data.
 - Supports RESTful APIs and other interfaces for interacting with the database.

+### 5. **Customizable Compiler Support**
+- Custom Functions: Tailor data storage, retrieval, and query operations with user-defined logic.
+- Compiler Hooks: Modify key operations such as indexing or filtering to better suit specific use cases.
+- Adjustable System Parameters: Fine-tune database behavior and performance by customizing internal parameters.

 ## Implementation Plan

 The development of **tagfilterdb** will follow these steps:

 1. **Complete the R-tree Implementation**: Finalize the R-tree data structure and ensure it supports efficient insertions, deletions, and spatial queries.
-2. **Select and Implement Caching System**: Choose an appropriate in-memory caching mechanism (e.g., **LRU Cache**, **LFU Cache**) to store frequently accessed data.
+2. **Select and Implement Caching System**: Choose an appropriate in-memory caching mechanism (**LRU Cache**) to store frequently accessed data.
 3. **Develop Metadata Management System**: Implement a system for tracking metadata such as record counts, cache usage, and other properties to optimize database performance.
 4. **Design and Implement Server API**: Build a RESTful API for clients to interact with the server, including operations like adding data, querying spatial regions, and filtering based on metadata tags.
+5.  **Compiler Integration** Implement support for customizable compiler (**LR Compiler**) functions to allow users to define and optimize database operations and parameters for specific use cases.
-5. **Optimize and Test Performance**: Continuously optimize the system for scalability, query performance, and caching efficiency.
+6. **Optimize and Test Performance**: Continuously optimize the system for scalability, query performance, and caching efficiency.
 Implement benchmarking tools and unit tests.
-6. **Documentation and Deployment**: Complete the system documentation, including setup instructions, API usage, and deployment guides.
+7. **Documentation and Deployment**: Complete the system documentation (**DoxyFile**), including setup instructions, API usage, and deployment guides.
 Prepare the project for deployment.
-7. **Docker Integration**: Provide a Docker setup for easy containerization and deployment.
+8. **Docker Integration**: Provide a Docker setup for easy containerization and deployment.

 ## Installation and Setup